BioinfoUNIBA/REDInet/README.md

        cd Utilities
        python3 REDInet_Inference.py

+## **REDInet output**:
+REDInet analysis is a 3 steps process.
+At the end of each step a file is automatically produced and stored in the choiced output directory.
+1) Genomic positions are filtered on the basis of minimum base coverage, minimum A to G substitution rate and minimum number of guanosine in place of adenines.  <br />
+   Information regarding genomig positions filtered out in this phase are stored in the file: <br />
+          </ br> ../<results folder>/<.gz name>_discarded.txt <br /> <br />
+3) Genomic positions filtered in in the previous phase are futher filtered for missing nucleotides in 101 nucleotides regions centered in them.  <br />
+   Information regarding genomig positions filtered out in this phase are stored in the file: <br />
+          </ br> ../<results folder>/<.gz name>_incompleates.txt <br /> <br />
+3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network.  <br />
+   Information regarding the classified genomig positions are stored in the file: <br />
+          </ br> ../<results folder>/<.gz name>_predictions.txt <br /> <br />

 ## **REDInet Options**:
 REDInet settings can be tuned to accomodate specific analysis needs.  <br />
 This is the list of available parameters that can be set: <br />